Dragon2fly/logger_tt/README.md

    A bunch of unwanted messages may hide the one that come from your own module.
    To prevent that and also reduce log file size, we need to silent unwanted loggers.

-   There are two ways to silent a logger with config file:
+   By config file, there are two ways to silent a logger:

    * Create a new logger: in `logger` section of config file, add a new logger whose name is the same with the one you want to silent.